diaa/apg-workshop/_entries/03-02 roles-permissions.md

 GRANT
 ```

-Check if user Graham is able to query the table.
+Check if user Graham is able to query the table:

 ```sh
 quiz=> SET ROLE TO graham;